Davanagere district: Geography

-Davanagere district lies in the plain region on the Deccan Plateau locally known as Bayaluseeme.
+Some parts of Davanagere district lies in the plain region on the Deccan Plateau locally known as Bayaluseeme and western parts of the district lies in Malnad region locally known as Malenadu.
 The district is bounded by Haveri district in the northwest, Shimoga district in the southwest, Chikmagalur district in the south, Chitradurga district in the southeast and Vijayanagara district in the north.
 The district lies in the center of Karnataka between the latitudes 13°5' and 14°50' N and between the longitudes 75°30' and 76°30' E. There are many windy places within the district favouring the recent growth of wind energy industry across the district.
 The district has an area of 5926 sqkm.

 Economy

 In 2006 the Ministry of Panchayati Raj named Davanagere one of the country's 250 most backward districts (out of a total of 640).
 It is one of the five districts in Karnataka currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Demographics

 According to the 2011 census Davanagere district has a population of 1,945,497 roughly equal to the nation of Lesotho or the US state of West Virginia.
 This gives it a ranking of 241 amongst a total of 640 districts in India.
 The district has a population density of 329 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 8.71%.
 Davanagere has a sex ratio of 967 females for every 1000 males, and a literacy rate of 76.3%.
-After transfer of Harapanahalli taluk the district had a population of 1,643,494.
-Scheduled Castes and Scheduled Tribes make up 19.4% and 11.1% of the population respectively.
+After transfer of Harapanahalli taluk the district had a population of 1,643,494, of which 581,971 (35.41%) live in urban areas.
+The residual district has a sex ratio of 975 females per 1000 males.
+Scheduled Castes and Scheduled Tribes make up 318,305 (19.37%) and 182,804 (11.12%) of the population respectively.

-At the time of the 2011 census, 77.3% of the population spoke Kannada, 13.87% Urdu, 3.03% Telugu, 3.01% Lambadi and 1.04% Marathi as their first language.
+At the time of the 2011 census, 77.27% of the population spoke Kannada, 13.87% Urdu, 3.03% Telugu, 3.01% Lambadi and 1.04% Marathi as their first language.